 Q: How much does it cost to become a Contributing Member?

-A: Annual contributions of $30 or more will get the Contributing Member tag under your username when you post, gives you unlimited access to the FDP Classifieds to post free ads, and free photo hosting up to 1 megabyte of space, with a maximum individual image size of 500k.
+A: Annual contributions of $30 or more will get the Contributing Member tag under your username when you post and free photo hosting up to 1 megabyte of space, with a maximum individual image size of 500k.
 See "Edit User Profile" from any forum page for instructions.

 Each additional contribution of $30 will get you a star "*" along with your Contributing Member tag showing your continuing support for the FDP. $30 a year is about 8 cents a day.
 To keep CM status requires an annual donation or past contributions equaling an annual donation of $30 for the time you've been on the site.